SamBaker101/MAX-10-Lite_Audio_Processing/README.md

  Encode - Takes audio data and outputs I2S bitstream

- Flip_Flop_Data - Delays output by one sample (62 microseconds) to allow signal time to travel through circuit
+ Flip_Flop_Data - Delays output by one sample (22 microseconds) to allow signal time to travel through circuit

  Clipping - Shifts audio sample left by one bit creating distortion

+ Echo - adds a delayed sample to the current output sample to create an echo